sfiggins/katacoda-scenariosv2/kip1/myfirstpod/step4.md

-Can you tell in which namespace the POD is running?
+>>Q1: Can you tell in which namespace the Pod is running? << [*] default
+[ ] kube-system

 When you pass a command to kubectl but does not specify any namespace ( with the -n option) the output will show whatever resource you request from the "default" namespace.
+The "kube-system" namespace is used by the internal components of Kubernetes.

 I am really sorry but I forgot to say we were supposed to create our first pod in the namespace called 'development'.
 You can check to see if the namespace already exist on Kubernetes: